 We drive north to the top end of the West Coast National Park (Langebaan), where we visit Postberg, a special section of the park that is only open to the general public in early spring when the wild flowers are blooming in the Cape.
 There we shall admire the magical displays of multi-hued spring flowers, and perhaps also catch a glimpse of the many antelopes that populate the reserve.

-Time allowing, we shall also stop at !Khwa ttu San Education and Culture Centre, to explore the world of the descendants of southern Africa’s earliest indigenous people, the San.
-Located 70 kilometres north-west of Cape Town, this 850 hectare nature reserve is home both to hundreds of species of indigenous fynbos plants and a wide array of indigenous animal species such as Eland, Zebra, Oryx, Bontebok and Springbok.
+Time allowing, we also stop at !Khwa ttu San Education and Culture Centre, to explore the world of the descendants of southern Africa’s earliest indigenous people, the San.
+Located 70 kilometres north-west of Cape Town, this 850-hectare nature reserve is home both to hundreds of species of indigenous fynbos plants and a wide array of indigenous animal species such as Eland, Zebra, Oryx, Bontebok and Springbok.

-Before leaving the West Coast National Park, we stop at Geelbek to collect our picnic basket and then continue to the small town of Darling where we hope to visit its famous flower show (subject to confirmation).
+Before leaving the West Coast National Park, we stop at Geelbek to collect our picnic basket and then continue to the small town of Darling where we hope to visit its famous flower show.
 The arid region through which we are travelling is termed ‘veld’ in Africaans, the equivalent of ‘prairie’ in the USA and grassland in Australia.
 There are many varieties of veld, which are distinguished by their soil types.
 Darling is surrounded by three distinct types, Strandveld (sandy plains, dunes and limestone with granite ridges), Renosterveld (coastal lowlands with shale and granite) and Sandveld (with dry, sandy soil) that account for the huge variety of plant species in its environs.
 To celebrate this extraordinary variety, the Darling Wildflower Society has held a show virtually every year since 1917, and pursued a sustained policy of educating local farmers to protect the region’s species.
 The show’s uniqueness is that it displays plants that are not cultivated but wild, having been picked under strict supervision.

 We also visit the Waylands Flower Reserve and Tienie Versfeld Wildflower Reserve.
 The former, founded in 1922, boasts some 300 varieties of Lowland Fynbos.
 (Overnight Newlands, Cape Town) BLD